Md-Abu-Sayed-Chowdhury/Desgin-8-1-Analog-Mux/README.md

 # Desgin-8-1-Analog-Mux
-Designing Analog Mux in Cadence Virtuoso
+Designed a 8:1 Analog Multiplexer in Cadence Virtuoso for Bio-Medical Application.